Your Guide to Brazil’s Wildly Unpredictable Election

 3. What explains Bolsonaro’s rise?

 His tough, often simplistic law-and-order talk resonates in a country increasingly worried about rising crime rates.
 He proposes arming law-abiding citizens and punishing criminals more harshly, in some cases with the death penalty.
 He denies Brazil’s military rule from the mid-1960s to the mid-1980s was a dictatorship.
 He once said he favors torture.
 Though he had an unremarkable legislative record during almost three decades in the lower house of Congress, he’s helped by the fact that he hasn’t been ensnared by Operation Carwash, the investigation into kickbacks and corruption involving state-run oil company Petrobras and the building companies that were among the nation’s biggest political donors.
+Candidates associated with Bolsonaro won big in Congress, and his party became the second-largest in the lower house.

 4. Who constitutes his political base?